verekia/js-stack-from-scratch/README.md

 Code examples are available for each chapter, and you can run them all with `yarn && yarn start`.
 I recommend writing everything from scratch yourself by following the **step-by-step instructions** though.

 Final code available in the [JS-Stack-Boilerplate repository](https://github.com/verekia/js-stack-boilerplate), and in the [releases](https://github.com/verekia/js-stack-from-scratch/releases).
+There is a [live demo](https://js-stack.herokuapp.com/) too.

 Works on Linux, macOS, and Windows.